zhivko-kocev/marauders-map/README.md

 ## ✅ Overview

-`Xrite.Wpf.Navigation` is a simple, region-based navigation system for WPF.
-It allows for modular, clean MVVM application design, enabling navigation between views using named regions and message-passing.
+`Kocew.Marauders-Map` is a simple, region-based navigation system for WPF applications.
+It helps you design modular, clean MVVM applications by enabling navigation between views using named regions and message-passing.
+With this package, navigating through your application becomes effortless and intuitive.

 ---